zsiki/GeoEasy/doc/step_by_step.rst

 	The colors used in the graphics window can be changed using **File/Colors...** from the menu of the main window.

-Let's start to creat a TIN, select **DTM/Create...** from the menu of the graphic window and press OK button in the *Create DTM* dialog and select directory and name for the DTM in the *Save as* dialog.
+Let's start to create a TIN, select **DTM/Create...** from the menu of the graphic window and press OK button in the *Create DTM* dialog and select directory and name for the DTM in the *Save as* dialog.